MVHQ/be-assessment/README.md

 - To get price data please create a free account at https://etherscan.io/apis
 - Using docs find correct api endpoint to fetch latest eth price.
-- Please create a celery task to fetches the ethereum price every 5 min and save the price into a Django model(more info in next section).
+- Please create a celery task to fetch the Ethereum price every 5 min and save the price into a Django model(more info in next section).
-- Create schedule for tasks to run on recurring basis.
+- Create a schedule for tasks to run on recurring basis.
 If not done explicitly in code please leave instructions for us on how to setup/schedule.
-- Extra credit: implment retry and/or exponential back off strategies to handle edge cases.
+- Extra credit: implement retry and/or exponential back off strategies to handle edge cases.
 - More extra credit: create logging for task.

 ## Models

-- Create a model that stores all data returned by the latest eth price endpoint including: ethbtc and ethusd.
+- Create a model that stores all data returned by the latest eth price endpoint including: **ethbtc** and **ethusd**.
 - Please make sure to save a native datetime as well to be used in the API section.
 - Assume this data will be used in time series data analysis as well as individual get requests.
 - Extra credit: Feel free to index for performance.